rmscode/binary-garden/docs/software/microsoft-365/hybrid-exchange.md

     1. In the search box under **After the batch is complete, a report will be sent to the following recipients**, you must select at least one recipient to receive this report.
     2. Select the desired option for starting the migration batch.
     3. Select the desired option ending the migration batch.<br>
-    !!! info "If you select to manually complete the batch later, EXO will only sync 95% of each mailbox in that batch.
-EXO periodically syncs the batch to keep each mailbox at 95% synchronization until the batch is manually completed."
+    !!! info "If you select to manually complete the batch later, ExO will only sync 95% of each mailbox in that batch.
+ExO periodically syncs the batch to keep each mailbox at 95% synchronization until the batch is manually completed."
 9. Select a timezone and select **Save**.
 10. Select **Done**.
 11. Select your migration batch from the **Migration batches** page and select **Resume migration**.